-When Workers Compensation Benefits Should Start
+When Workers Compensation Benefits Should Start in Louisiana Workers Compensation

 In most cases, an injured employee's Louisiana workers compensation indemnity (lost wage) benefits should be paid no later than the fourteenth day after the employer or their insurance company is notified of the employee's injury.

-This 14 day rule applies to both Temporary Total Disability Benefits (TTD), Permanent Total Disability Benefits (PTD), and Supplemental Earnings Benefits (SEBs).
+This 14-day rule applies to both Temporary Total Disability Benefits (TTD), Permanent Total Disability Benefits (PTD), and Supplemental Earnings Benefits (SEBs).
 Again, all these types of indemnity benefits should start being paid by the fourteenth day after the insurer finds out about the employee's injury.

 Once the indemnity benefits begin, the injured employee should regularly receive indemnity checks until he or she can return to some type of work.

-Why Workers Compensation Benefits May Be Delayed
+Why Workers Compensation Benefits May Be Delayed in Louisiana Workers Compensation

 The first payment of an injured employee's indemnity benefits is regularly and wrongly delayed.
 In fact, a primary tactic of most workers compensation insurers is to delay, delay, delay.

 - The employer never reported the injury to its workers compensation insurer.
 Once the employer is notified of the injured employee's injury, the employer has 10 days to notify its workers compensation insurance company.
 In fact, the employer must file a form called the First Report of Injury or Illness with the insurance company within 10 days.
 If the employer is self-insured, it must file the First Report of Injury or Illness with the Office of Workers Compensation.
 Failure of the employer to notify the insurer or file a First Report of Injury or Illness will delay the employee's benefits.